rest-for-physics/materials/README.md

 To allow for this traceability we should define a reference string at the beginning of the materials file, enclosed in a comment between the following identificative header `##VERSION ##`.

-It shoould include a line as the following line.
+It should include a line as the following line.
 ```
 <!-- ##VERSION REST materials 1.0## -->
 ```